What is the Azure Face API?

 Find similar faces

-In the following example, this is the target face:
+The following example shows the target face:

 And these are the candidate faces:

-Use the Face container to detect, recognize, and identify faces, by installing a standardized Docker container closer to your data.
+Use the Face container to detect, recognize, and identify faces by installing a standardized Docker container closer to your data.

 Data privacy and security

 As with all of the Cognitive Services resources, developers who use the Face service must be aware of Microsoft's policies on customer data.
 For more information, see the Cognitive Services page on the Microsoft Trust Center.